LordFluffyJr/jDX/README.md

 # jDX
 jDX Distribution Software

-# Install 'gdown'
+# Install gdown
-'gdown' is a library used for downloading large files from Google Drive that wget would normally not allow.
+`gdown` is a library used for downloading large files from Google Drive that `wget` would normally not allow.
 This library allows for files of up to 500MB to be downloaded from Google Drive via terminal or Python.

 > pip install gdown